Doi6doi/vulcmp/Documentation.md

 ```c
 void * vcp_storage_address( VcpStorage s )
 ```
 Memory address of allocated memory.
-It can be read or writter through this pointer.
+It can be read or written through this pointer.
 Needs to be called after running GPU task in order to see data changes.
 - `s`: memory handle
 - *returns* pointer to memory